Hyperion-BT/helios-loader/README.md

 				},
 				use: [
 					"ts-loader",
-					"@hyperionbt/helios-loader" // helios-loader AFTER ts-loader so it is able to modify .ts sources BEFORE ts-loader ]
+					"@hyperionbt/helios-loader" // helios-loader AFTER ts-loader so it is able to modify .ts sources importing Helios scripts BEFORE ts-loader is called
+				]
 		  	},
 			{